bcmi/Video-Harmonization-Dataset-HYouTube/README.md

 ## Evaluate temporal consistency
-we need you to download TL test set, which is sub test set for calculating temporal loss (TL) and prepare Flownet2, which is used for calculating flow and image warping.
+You need to download TL test set, which is a sub test set for calculating temporal loss (TL).
+You also need to prepare Flownet2, which is used for flow calculation and image warping.
 TL test set is generated from FlowNet2 and the next unannotated frame of HYouTube.
 For more information, please see Section 3 in the supplementary.

 ### Prepare FlowNetV2
 Please follow command of [FlowNet2](https://github.com/NVIDIA/flownet2-pytorch) to install and download FlowNet2 weight.
 Please put FlowNet directory on ``` ./ ``` and its weight on  ``` ./flownet/FlowNet2_checkpoint.pth.tar ```